 Herbal Remedies

-Eucalyptus: Use fresh leaves for tea or as a gargle (avoid consuming eucalyptus oil as it’s toxic).
+Use fresh leaves for tea or as a gargle (avoid consuming eucalyptus oil as it’s toxic).

-Peppermint: Known for soothing effects, but avoid using peppermint oil orally or with infants.
+Known for soothing effects, but avoid using peppermint oil orally or with infants.

-Slippery elm: Contains mucilage that coats the throat.
+Contains mucilage that coats the throat.
 Prepare by mixing 1 tsp of powdered extract in warm water, but avoid if pregnant or breastfeeding.

 Knowing When to Seek Medical Attention

-- Difficulty breathing or swallowing.
+- Trouble breathing or swallowing.

 - Persistent pain or fever.

-- Blood in cough or saliva.
+- Blood in the cough or saliva.

 Frequent Laryngitis Episodes